NicolaiRidani/django-cms/docs/gettingstarted/install-existing.rst

 #####################################

 The easiest way to install django CMS is by using the automated `django CMS installer
 <https://github.com/nephila/djangocms-installer>`_.
-This is the recommended way to start with new projects, and it's
+This is the recommended way to start with new projects.
-what we use in the :ref:`tutorial section of this documentation <tutorials>`.

 If you prefer to do things manually, this how-to guide will take you through the process.